roidrole/Tainted-Forces-Utils/README.md

 Mixins and such primarily intended for the [Tainted Forces](https://www.curseforge.com/minecraft/modpacks/tainted-forces) modpack

-Every tweak is configurable, so you can use it in any pack
+Severely lacking in configurability, you probably shouldn't use this in your packs